apache/apisix/docs/en/latest/debug-mode.md

 :::

-If you have configured two Plgins `limit-conn` and `limit-count` on the Route `/hello`, you will receive a response with the header `Apisix-Plugins: limit-conn, limit-count` when you enable the basic debug mode.
+If you have configured two Plugins `limit-conn` and `limit-count` on the Route `/hello`, you will receive a response with the header `Apisix-Plugins: limit-conn, limit-count` when you enable the basic debug mode.

 ```shell
 curl http://127.0.0.1:1984/hello -i